vladinator1000/blog/content/blog/design-gpu.md

 {% video src="/images/design-gpu/game-of-life-pong.mp4" alt="Game of life simulation blending with pong" /%}

-This paradigm lets us gain variety, fidelity and performance, at the expense of learning how to write compute shaders.
+This paradigm behind the tool in the videos above lets us gain variety, fidelity and performance, at the expense of learning how to write compute shaders.

-Let's call it **technical design**.
+Let's call this paradigm **technical design**.
 The idea is to create experiences by combining GPU programs and HTML.
 This combination allows us to innovate in visuals and interaction, without having to re-invent technology that works well.
+We're trying to pick constraints in good taste (if there is such a thing), so the important part is we're aiming to make GPUs accessible to designers without sacrificing performance.

 The flow we're targeting:
 1. Create your own shaders using the WebGPU shading language.